ffdev-info/jsonid/README.md

 complexity can be added when we are dealing with maps embedded in a "list" or "array", or simply just maps of arbitrary depth.

-`jsonid` tries to compensate for JSON's complexities by using the format's own strengths to parse binary data as JSON and then if is successful, use a JSON-inspired grammar to describe keys and key-value pairs as "markers" that can potentially identify the JSON objects that we are looking at.
+JSONID tries to compensate for JSON's complexities by using the format's own strengths to parse binary data as JSON and then if is successful, use a JSON-inspired grammar to describe keys and key-value pairs as "markers" that can potentially identify the JSON objects that we are looking at.
 Certainly narrow down the potential instances of JSON objects that we might be looking at.

-## What does `jsonid` get you?
+## What does JSONID get you?

-To begin, `jsonid` should identify JSON files on your system as JSON.
+To begin, JSONID should identify JSON files on your system as JSON.
 That's already a pretty good position to be in.

 The ruleset should then allow you to identify a decent number of JSON objects,